jg-digital-media/jgdm_personal_dashboard_dom/README.md

 + `26-09-2025` - Added first tooltip to the live clock app `.live---clock`.
 We did have some hover effect on the live clock element.

 + `06-10-2025` - Learned more about the system needed to create multiiple tooltips above interactive elements and how to use them.
+Spent a lot of time as well working on its responsiveness; mainly the task of preventing the tooltip from overflowing the screen and causing a horizontal scroll.
+The top banner is now in good shape.

 [Back to Top](#jgdm_personal_dashboard_dom)